 Poor bladder habits can lead to poor bladder control.
 This includes wetting yourself.
 This brochure has some easy steps you can take to keep your bladder healthy

 See a continence physiotherapist or continence nurse advisor to check that you are training your pelvic floor muscles the right way.

 Step 3 – Drink plenty of water

 Keep active.
 Physical activity helps to keep your bowels regular.

 Step 4 – Look after your pelvic floor muscles

-Step 5 – Seek help from your doctor, physiotherapist or continence nurse if you:
+Seek help from your doctor, continence physiotherapist or continence nurse advisor if you:

-- wet the bed over the age of five years;
+wet the bed past the age of five.

 You are not alone.
 Poor bladder and bowel control can be cured or better managed with the right treatment.
 If you do nothing, it might get worse.
 Phone expert advisors on the National Continence Helpline for free: